PINT-NMR/PINT/README.md

 # PINT
-NMR spectroscopy software for line shape fitting and downstream analysis
+NMR spectroscopy software for line shape fitting and downstream analysis.

 Binaries are available for 64-bit versions of Windows, Linux and Mac OS X

+Academic users, please cite PINT in your work according to the instructions found in the "About" section in the software.